-The EU Company Law Package (CLP), proposed by the European Commission in April 2018, is the most significant EU company law initiative since the 2003 Action Plan.
-It consists of two Directives:
+The EU Cross-border Company Mobility Package, also know as the Company Law Package (CLP), proposed by the European Commission in April 2018, was the most significant EU company law initiative since the 2003 Action Plan.
+It was adopted in 2019 and consists of two Directives:

 This section contains three parts: